octodemo/java-springboot-demo/README.md

     }

     state Continuous-Delivery {
-    Publish --> PreProdTests: Pulling Image from GHDR PreProdTests --> Deploy: Deploy the app to K8s
+    Publish --> SystemTesting: Pulling Image from GHDR SystemTesting --> IntegrationTesting
+    IntegrationTesting --> AccepetanceTesting
     }
+    AccepetanceTesting --> Deploy: Login with OpenID Connect and \nDeploy the app to K8s
 ```

 ## Building and Testing